Skip to main content

 Immunity

-The ENT microbiota The gut microbiota Asthma Allergic rhinitis
+The ENT microbiota The gut microbiota Asthma and microbiota Allergic rhinitis

 Many factors play a role in the development of our microbiota and consequently in our health, e.g. birth by vaginal delivery or c-section, diet, antibiotic use.
 Although less well known, and less studied, siblings also play a major role.
 Danish researchers1 have recently found strong evidence to back this up.